Pylons/pyramid/docs/glossary.rst

    Routes
      A `system by Ben Bangert <http://routes.groovie.org/>`_ which parses URLs and compares them against a number of user defined mappings.
-The URL pattern matching syntax in :mod:`repoze.bfg` is inspired by the Routes syntax (which was inspired by Ruby On Rails pattern syntax).
+The URL pattern matching syntax in :mod:`pyramid` is inspired by the Routes syntax (which was inspired by Ruby On Rails pattern syntax).